Eric's Platform

 - Accelerate the transition to renewable energy and good-paying green jobs

-- Strengthen air quality standards to protect public health
+- Strengthen air quality standards to protect public health and our beautiful mountain views

 - Invest in urban cooling infrastructure—shade, green space, and cooling centers